 Roofing and other building envelope elements have an effective lifespan.
 Once exceeded, Enterprise Services must either replace major portions of a building’s system or make temporary repairs.

-Cherberg Building: An emergency repair with a construction cost of $60,000 was conducted to fix a water leak that resulted in moderately-high volumes of water entering the basement of the historic Cherberg Building, where members of the Washington State Senate and their staff work.
+An emergency repair with a construction cost of $60,000 was conducted to fix a water leak that resulted in moderately-high volumes of water entering the basement of the historic Cherberg Building, where members of the Washington State Senate and their staff work.
 Enterprise Services found that the leak was the result of a collapsed underground roof drain leader backing up into the building as well as an aging concrete basement wall.
-In the course of the repair it became evident that the soils around the Cherberg building have very poor drainage.
-While this repair addresses the issues in the immediate area, the building will need more extensive repairs to correct drainage issues near its basement walls.
+In the course of this partial system repair it became evident that the soils around the Cherberg Building have very poor drainage.
+While this repair addresses the issues in the immediate area, the building will ultimately need extensive repairs to correct drainage issues near its basement walls.

-In March, 2017, Enterprise Services also repaired a new and chronic leak that materialized during wet weather in March when a roof drain seal began to fail.
+In March 2017, Enterprise Services also made a temporary repair to a new and chronic leak that materialized during wet weather in March when a roof drain seal began to fail.

-Legislative Building: Enterprise Services believes it has found and repaired the source of the most critical leaks in the Legislative Building – the capitol building for the state of Washington.
-The investigation, diagnosis and repair for one location in the south west corner of the building was fairly complex and included electronic field vector mapping to identify possible breaches in the roof membrane that allow water through as well as partial flood testing of the roof membrane and drains.
-Ultimately it was determined that there were multiple leak locations in the building’s parapet walls and caps.
-The construction cost for these repairs was $34,000.
+Enterprise Services believes it has found and repaired the source of the most critical leaks in the Legislative Building – the capitol building for the state of Washington.
+The investigation, diagnosis and repair for one location in the southwest corner of the building was fairly complex and included electronic field vector mapping to identify possible breaches in the roof membrane that allow water through as well as partial flood testing of the roof membrane and drains.
+Ultimately, it was determined that there were multiple leak locations in the building's parapet walls and caps.
+The construction cost for these temporary repairs was $34,000.

-The department also installed a new metal roof above the State Reception Room where there was an active leak as part of the West Campus Exteriors project.
-Until this year, the only cover over this portion of the building was exposed sandstone.
+Enterprise Services also installed a new metal roof above the State Reception Room where there was an active leak as part of the West Campus Exteriors project.
+Until 2017, the only cover over this portion of the building was exposed sandstone.
 The new roof was bid as part of a larger West Campus Exteriors project, with a $54,000 construction cost for the roof portion of the project.

-DES completed an emergency repair in January, 2017, to fix multiple leak locations in the building's southwest corner parapet walls and caps.
-In February, 2017, new and chronic water leaks in the mini-dome features materialized that have caused damage to components of the building's heating, ventilation and air conditioning (HVAC) equipment.
-DES has hired a consultant to investigate and scope the leak repairs.
+DES completed an emergency repair in January 2017, to fix multiple leak locations in the building's southwest corner parapet walls and caps.
+In February 2017, new and chronic water leaks in the mini-dome features materialized that have caused damage to components of the building's heating, ventilation and air conditioning (HVAC) equipment.
+DES hired a consultant to investigate and scope the leak repairs.
 In May 2017 DES utilized an unmanned aircraft to investigate the cause of this issue, and the consultant provided their report and recommendations on June 30, 2017.
 Enterprise Services is examining the report and working to pursue options.

-Insurance Building: Enterprise Services fixed a leak originating in the roof by repairing failed junctions between the roof’s membrane and an aging metal roof systems as well as a roof drain.
+Enterprise Services fixed a leak originating in the roof by repairing failed junctions between the roof's membrane and an aging metal roof system as well as a roof drain.
 The temporary repair cost $10,000.
 Without a full roof replacement, more temporary repairs will be needed.
 Work is dependent on funding.

-John L. O’Brien Building: Enterprise Services has hired a consultant to investigate and design repairs to fix leaks in this building, where members of the Washington State House of Representatives and their staff work.
-Repairs to numerous leak locations, most of which originate on the roof or the building's roof-level mechanical equipment room, will begin in early May.
+Enterprise Services has hired a consultant to investigate and design repairs to fix leaks in this building, where members of the Washington State House of Representatives and their staff work.
+Repairs to numerous leak locations, most of which originate on the roof or the building's roof-level mechanical equipment room, were completed between May and June 2017.

-Temple of Justice Building: Work included in the West Campus Exterior Buildings Project that started in February 2017 is focused on maintenance of the stone exterior on the Washington State Supreme Court building.
+Work included in the West Campus Exterior Buildings Project that started in February 2017 is focused on maintenance of the stone exterior on the Washington State Supreme Court building.
 Cleaning on the Temple of Justice building was completed in April, 2017.
-Masonry repair work will continue through June, 2017.
-Much of the masonry repair work focused on the building's parapet walls, which have been a historic source of water leaks.
+Masonry repair work and cleaning was completed June 2017.
+These long-term masonry repairs primarily focused on the building's parapet walls, which have been a historic source of water leaks.